 Many conservatives believe that life begins at conception, and that despite a woman's reasons, aborting a baby is the same as murdering a human being.
 They don't support affirmative action, because they believe it gives individuals an unfair advantage because of their race.
 They believe the death penalty should be kept, and that the government shouldn't regulate the government.
 Human rights, however, aren't a focus for conservatives; instead, value is placed on tradition and self-sufficiency.

 But it's this same tension that has boiled over into devastating friction between the two sides, something that's grown more and more troublesome over the last decade.
-During the 2008 election, many citizens were torn between Obama and Mccain, some of which based their votes on race, others on ideology, and even still, others because they represented a change that they want, whether it be to stabilize their own traditions, or seek out others.
-It happened again on the 2012 election, between President Obama and Mitt Romney.
+During the 2008 election, many citizens were torn between Obama and McCain, some of which based their votes on race, others on ideology, and even still, others because they represented a change that they wanted, whether it be to stabilize their own traditions, or seek out others.
+It happened again in the 2012 election, between President Obama and Mitt Romney.

-Its this outcome that has led to more and more divisions.
+It's this outcome that has led to more and more divisions.
 Because America is already suffering from a whole host of divisions, there's always another reason for more.
 At Middlebury College in 2017, a liberal student had attacked a conservative professor, sparking a dark, and much needed, reminder about what free speech truly means.
-In America alone, most terrorist attacks are done by the alt-right, an extremist form of conservative.
+In America alone, most terrorist attacks are done by the alt-right, a group that has extreme conservative ideals.
 And while Republican Representative Sean Duffy claimed that white terrorists are rare, statistics prove otherwise.

 The Human Error in Politics